narcotics726/myblog-node/README.md

 - 2014.07.30 add dropbox support
 - next
     - watch the dropbox token usage/expire time
+        - one day's passed and it's ok for the moment
+    - add category/tag for blogs
+    - add pagination for blog list
     - add cache mechanism for blog list, to decrease the dropbox api invoke times
-    - add pagination for blog list
-    - add category/tag for blogs
+        - delay, after put the project into production env.